EiSiMo/hid-proxy/README.md

 ```

 ### Usage
-1. The most essential command for development is:
+1. The most essential command for development and testing is:

     ```bash
     sudo hid-proxy -s monitor